JaykeBird/ssui/README.md

 - latest .NET Core SDK
 - (for the Avalonia version, I'd also recommend installing the latest Avalonia UI extension for your IDE)

-I recommend using Visual Studio 2026 (or the latest version) for this library.
+I recommend using Visual Studio 2026 (or the latest version) for this library, or Visual Studio Code (especially if you're working with Avalonia in a commercial fashion).
 When opened up, you should be able to just build and run the library (to build the .NET Framework versions, you may need to have the individual components for .NET Framework targeting packs installed).

 Included is the SsuiSample program, which is useful for demonstrating the library and its functions.
 I also use this to test the library and its controls.